Soham-Hait/Online-Movie-Booking-System/README.md

-# 🎬 Online Movie Booking System
+# 🎬 CineTix- An Online Movie Booking System

 A modern, full-featured online movie ticket booking platform built with **Next.js**, **TypeScript**, **Tailwind CSS**, **Node.js**, and **MongoDB**.
 This application enables users to browse movies, view showtimes, book seats, apply offers, make secure payments, and manage their bookings—all in a seamless, user-friendly interface.